-Firewall: A set of related programs, or hardware, that protect the resources of a private network from users from other networks.
+Firewall: A set of related security programs and/or hardware that protect the resources of a private network from unauthorized access by users outside of an organization or user group.
 A firewall filters information to determine whether to forward the information toward its destination.